 |NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING PRACTICES||

-Boston Therapeutics, Inc., headquartered in Manchester, NH, (OTC: BTHE) is a leader in the field of complex carbohydrate chemistry.
-The Company's initial product pipeline is focused on developing and commercializing therapeutic molecules for diabetes: BTI-320 (formerly PAZ320), a non-systemic, non-toxic, chewable therapeutic compound designed to reduce post-meal glucose elevation; IPOXYN, a continuous intravenous drug for the prevention of necrosis and treatment of ischemia with an initial target indication of lower limb ischemia often associated with diabetes; and SUGARDOWN®, a non-systemic chewable complex carbohydrate designed to moderate post-meal blood glucose.
+Boston Therapeutics, Inc., headquartered in Newton, MA, (OTC: BTHE) is a leader in the field of complex carbohydrate chemistry.
+The Company's initial product pipeline is focused on developing and commercializing therapeutic molecules for diabetes: BTI-320, a non-systemic, non-toxic, therapeutic compound designed to reduce post-meal glucose elevation, SUGARDOWN®, a dietary supplement designed to reduce post-meal sugar spikes and IPOXYN, a continuous intravenous drug for the prevention of necrosis and treatment of ischemia with an initial target indication of lower limb ischemia often associated with diabetes.

 Basis of Presentation

-The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information and the rules of the Securities and Exchange Commission (SEC) for quarterly reports on Form 10-Q. These condensed financial statements should be read in conjunction with the Company's financial statements for its year ended December 31, 2013 included in its Form 10-K filed with the SEC on March 14, 2014.
-In the opinion of management, the statements contain all adjustments, including normal recurring adjustments necessary in order to present fairly the financial position as of March 31, 2014 and the results of operations for the three month periods ended March 31, 2014 and 2013.
+The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and the rules of the Securities and Exchange Commission ("SEC") for quarterly reports on Form 10-Q. These condensed financial statements should be read in conjunction with the Company's financial statements for its year ended December 31, 2014 included in its Form 10-K filed with the SEC on March 27, 2015.
+In the opinion of management, the statements contain all adjustments, including normal recurring adjustments necessary in order to present fairly the financial position as of September 30, 2015 and the results of operations for the three and nine month periods ended September 30, 2015 and 2014.

 The year-end balance sheet data was derived from the audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.
-The results disclosed in the Statements of Operations for the three month period ended March 31, 2014 are not necessarily indicative of the results to be expected for the full fiscal year.
+The results disclosed in the statements of operations for the three and nine month periods ended September 30, 2015 are not necessarily indicative of the results to be expected for the full fiscal year.

 Use of Estimates

 The Company generates revenues from sales of SUGARDOWN®.
-Revenue is recognized when there is persuasive evidence that an arrangement exists, the price is fixed and determinable, the product is shipped in accordance with the customers FOB shipping point terms and collectability is reasonably assured.
+Revenue is recognized when there is persuasive evidence that an arrangement exists, the price is fixed and determinable, the product is shipped in accordance with the customers' Free On Board (FOB) shipping point terms and collectability is reasonably assured.
 In practice, the Company has not experienced or granted significant returns of product.
 Shipping fees charged to customers are included in revenue and shipping costs are included in costs of sales.

 Stockbased compensation, including grants of employee and non-employee stock options and modifications to existing stock options, is recognized in the income statement based on the estimated fair value of the awards.
 The Company uses the Black-Scholes option pricing model to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight-line basis over the vesting period of the award.